Also known as: Polyostotic fibrous dysplasia

 McCune-Albright syndrome is a genetic disease that affects the bones and color (pigmentation) of the skin.

 McCune-Albright syndrome is caused by mutations in the GNAS1 gene.
-The abnormal gene is present in a fraction, but not all, of the patient's cells (mosaicism).
+A small number, but not all, of the patient's cells contain this faulty gene (mosaicism).

-Early sexual development may also occur in boys, but it is not as common as it is in girls.
+Early sexual development may also occur in boys, but not as often as in girls.

 Other symptoms include: